Warm White, Natural or Pure White?

-We recommend our Warm White bulbs if you're wanting to replace your old halogen bulbs and switch to LED while keeping a similar light shade.
-If you prefer a Cooler, more Pure White often preferred outdoors then try our Natural or Pure White bulbs.
+We recommend our Warm White bulbs if you want to replace your old halogen bulbs and switch to LED while keeping a similar light shade.
+If you prefer a cooler, more Pure White often preferred outdoors then try our Natural or Pure White bulbs.

 It's also worth noting that Natural White and Pure White LED bulbs emit a slightly brighter light than Warm White bulbs.
 This is because the Pure white LEDs require less yellow phosphor coating in converting the original cool colour light of the LED to a warmer shade of white.